 - Onion: This will be our only aromatic to let the flavor of the sweet potato come through.

-How to make sweet potato soup
+How to make bacon sweet potato soup

 Inspired by a sweet potato soup recipe from Alex Guarnaschelli featured on The Kitchen.